j-corp-25/j-corp-25/README.md

- Hi, My name is Jordy.
+ Hello, My name is Jordy.
 Former Analyst transitioning into Tech
 ======================================================================================================================================

 Software Developer with a Distinctive Finance Background | Specializing in Modern Technologies and Frameworks